World War I: July Crisis

-At a meeting on 29 July, the British cabinet had narrowly decided its obligations to Belgium under the 1839 Treaty of London did not require it to oppose a German invasion with military force.
-However, this was largely driven by Prime Minister Asquith's desire to maintain unity; he and his senior Cabinet ministers were already committed to support France, the Royal Navy had been mobilised and public opinion was strongly in favour of intervention.
-On 31 July, Britain sent notes to Germany and France, asking them to respect Belgian neutrality; France pledged to do so, Germany did not reply.
+At a meeting on 29 July, the British cabinet had narrowly decided its obligations to Belgium under the 1839 Treaty of London did not require it to oppose a German invasion with military force; however, Prime Minister Asquith and his senior Cabinet ministers were already committed to supporting France, the Royal Navy had been mobilised, and public opinion was strongly in favour of intervention.
+On 31 July, Britain sent notes to Germany and France, asking them to respect Belgian neutrality; France pledged to do so, but Germany did not reply.

-Once the German ultimatum to Russia expired on the morning of 1 August, the two countries were at war.
-Later the same day, Wilhelm was informed by his ambassador in London, Prince Lichnowsky, that Britain would remain neutral if France was not attacked, and might not intervene at all given the ongoing Home Rule Crisis in Ireland.
-Jubilant at this news, he ordered General Moltke, the German chief of staff, to "march the whole of the... army to the East".
-This allegedly brought Moltke to the verge of a nervous breakdown, who protested that "it cannot be done.
-The deployment of millions cannot be improvised."
-Lichnowsky soon realised he was mistaken, although Wilhelm insisted on waiting for a telegram from his cousin George V; once received it confirmed there had been a misunderstanding, and he told Moltke, "Now do what you want."

 Aware of German plans to attack through Belgium, French Commander-in-Chief Joseph Joffre asked his government for permission to cross the border and pre-empt such a move.
-To avoid a violation of Belgian neutrality, he was told any advance could come only after a German invasion.
-On 2 August, Germany occupied Luxembourg and exchanged fire with French units; on 3 August, they declared war on France and demanded free passage across Belgium, which was refused.
-Early on the morning of 4 August, the Germans invaded and Albert I of Belgium called for assistance under the Treaty of London.
-Britain sent Germany an ultimatum demanding they withdraw from Belgium; when this expired at midnight without a response, the two empires were at war.
+To avoid violating Belgian neutrality, he was told any advance could come only after a German invasion.
+Instead, the French cabinet ordered its Army to withdraw 10 km behind the German frontier, to avoid provoking war.
+On 2 August, Germany occupied Luxembourg and exchanged fire with French units when German patrols entered French territory; on 3 August, they declared war on France and demanded free passage across Belgium, which was refused.
+Early on the morning of 4 August, the Germans invaded, and Albert I of Belgium called for assistance under the Treaty of London.
+Britain sent Germany an ultimatum demanding they withdraw from Belgium; when this expired at midnight, without a response, the two empires were at war.